modernben/forge-docs/1.0/servers/providers.md

 ## Bring Your Own Server

-Alongside support for DigitalOcean, Linode, AWS and Vultr, Forge also supports the ability to use your own server.
+Alongside supporting several providers, Forge also supports the ability to use your own server.
 When creating a new server, select the **Custom VPS** option.

 There are a few requirements to ensure that this works successfully: